nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

   profile = "default"
 }
 ```
 Here we are specifying the provider as `aws` and passing the `region` and `profile`.
-So finally the directory structure will be as follow.
+So finally the directory structure will be as below.

 ```bash
 .